Sooty (2011 TV series)

-Sooty is a British children's slapstick television series that aired on CITV from September 2011 until 2018.
-It was the fifth such incarnation of the series to feature the titular character Sooty, and the first since the last series ended in 2004, it is also the first since presenter Richard Cadell bought the licensing rights to the brand in 2008.
+Sooty is a British children's slapstick television series that aired on CITV and the Mini CITV block from September 2011 to October 2018.
+It was later rerun on ITVBe's "Little Be" strand.
+It was the fifth such incarnation of the series to feature the titular character Sooty, following the previous series which ended in 2004.
+It is also the first since presenter Richard Cadell bought the licensing rights to the brand in 2008.
 This programme focuses on the storyline of the titular character, two of his puppet friends, and the presenter starting a new life running a holiday park known as Slater’s Holiday Park based at a British coastal resort.

 Premise

 This series focuses on the storyline of Richard, the presenter starting a brand new job at "Slater's Holiday Park" set in a British coastal resort, along with Sooty (the titular character), Sweep and Soo.

 Production

 The series is filmed at Brean Leisure Park in Somerset, an amusement park that was co-owned by Cadell until 2014.